VernonGrant/gnu-c-language-manual/markdown/Optimization-Pragmas.md

 `#pragma GCC optimize optimization`\
 `_Pragma ("GCC optimize optimization")`

--   These pragmas enable the optimization `optimization`{.variable} for the following functions.
+-   These pragmas enable the optimization `optimization` for the following functions.
 For example,